Skip to main content

 Acurast Orchestrator

-The orchestrator is where the liquid matching engine pairs the advertised processor resources with the defined requirements of the consumers.
+The orchestrator is where the liquid matching engine pairs the advertised processor resources with the defined requirements of the developers.
 The orchestrator natively supports various price-finding mechanisms (e.g., auctions and advertisements), making DevEx highly accessible and seamless.

 The orchestrator reward is a core mechanism of the Acurast Protocol, formed by two flows